Home: Lancaster, Pennsylvania

-Marvin has a BS in management and organizational development from Eastern Mennonite University, a master of divinity (MDiv) from Eastern Mennonite Seminary and a doctorate of ministry (DMin) from Asbury Theological Seminary where he was a Beeson Scholar.
-His "ministry transformational project" (dissertation) title is "Missional Discipleship Initiative: Coaching Leaders to Develop a Discipling Culture within Hispanic Congregations part of Mennonite Church USA."
+Marvin has an AA in computer information technology from Delgado Community College and a BS in management and organizational development from Eastern Mennonite University (EMU).
+He also has a Masters of Divinity (M.Div) from Eastern Mennonite Seminary (EMS), as well as a Doctorate of Ministry (D.Min) from Asbury Theological Seminary (ATS), where he was a Beeson Scholar.
+His Ministry Transformational Project (dissertation) title is, "Missional Discipleship Initiative: Coaching Leaders to Develop a Discipling Culture within Hispanic Congregations Part of Mennonite Church USA."